machomi/royaltymanager/README.md

 	docker run -p 8080:8080 royaltymanager

-You can send docker to background adding option -d (deamon) at the end of prevoius command.
+You can send docker to background adding option -d (daemon) at the end of prevoius command.

+Once your container started you can access api through http://localhost:8080